HabitatFramework/UserGuide/interface/interface.rst

 Digitisation Map
 	Drop-down lists defining the map used to digitise the boundary.

+Site Ref
+	A free-text field which allows users to enter the reference code or key of the site containing the INCID features.

-Biosite Name
+Site Name
-	A free-text field which allows users to enter the name or reference of the site.
+	A free-text field which allows users to enter the name of the site containing the INCID features.

 .. note::
 	To delete a potential priority habitat click on the grey box to the left of the potential priority habitat to select the row, then press the keyboard :kbd:`Delete` key to remove it.